 When to Schedule a Foundation Inspection

-Cracked concrete is an eyesore, and the size of the crack will expand over time.
+Cracked concrete is an eyesore, and the size of the concrete slab cracks will expand over time.
 A minor cosmetic issue can transition into a major structural issue.
 Even minor fissures in the concrete should be inspected by a professional as soon as possible.
 Dealing with the cracks while they are still small can help you to properly maintain your home going forward and can potentially prevent unnecessary damage.